 We reserve the right to change this Notice of Privacy Practices and to make any new practices effective for information we already have and for information that we receive in the future.
 Any changes made to the Notice of Privacy Practices will be posted throughout Nationwide Children’s Hospital and affiliated facilities, in the Patient Registration area, posted on our Web site (www.nationwidechildrens.org) and made available to you at your next appointment.

 Protected Health Information (PHI) is information that you provide us or that we create or receive about your health care.
-PHI contains a patient’s age, race, sex, and other personal health information that may identify the patient.
-The information relates to the patient’s physical or mental health in the past, present, or future, and to the care, treatment, services, and payment for care needed by a patient because of his or her health.
+PHI includes a patient’s name, age, race, sex, and other personal health information that may identify the patient.
+The information relates to the patient’s physical or mental health in the past, present, or future, and to the care, treatment, services and payment for care needed by a patient because of his or her health.

 In many situations, we can use and share your PHI for activities that are common in hospitals.
 In certain other situations, which we will describe below, we must have your written permission (authorization) to use and/or share your PHI.
 We do not need any type of permission from you for the following uses and disclosures: